Prerequisites

 Your chosen prompts are displayed as separate column within the Response section.
 Prompts are assigned a corresponding letter (seeAand B above) to identify their performance and Evaluators results.

-To add a new Prompt, open the sidebar and choose +Prompt.
+To add a new Prompt, open the sidebar and choose +Task.

-Select the Prompt Name to open the Prompt panel and Configure the Prompt Template.
+Select the Model you would like to use, the Prompt panel opens, here you can Configure the Prompt Template.

 There are 3 ways to configure your prompt: